-- Committing an offence - Causing personal injury to, or damage to the property of, any person (including the pupil themselves)
+Committing an offence

-• Engaging in any behaviour prejudicial to the maintenance of good order and discipline at the school or among its pupils, whether during a teaching session or otherwise.
+- Causing personal injury to, or damage to the property of, any person (including the pupil themselves) - Engaging in any behaviour prejudicial to the maintenance of good order and discipline at the school or among its pupils, whether during a teaching session or otherwise.
 (Examples of possible situations are given in Appendix 1)

 The DfE Use of Reasonable Force Guidance allows all staff at a school to use reasonable force to keep children safe.
 It also allows other adults in the school to use physical interventions where reasonable, proportionate and necessary to ensure the safety of children.
-Those might include support staff, midday supervisors, specialist support assistants, caretakers or voluntary helpers, including people accompanying pupils on visits organised by the school.
+Those might include classroom assistants, care workers, midday supervisors, specialist support assistants, escorts, caretakers or voluntary helpers, including people accompanying pupils on visits, exchanges or holidays organised by the school.